doodlebunnyhops/WickedWhiskers/docs/moderator_commands.md

 - **/add player candy [amount]**
   - **Action:** Adds a specific amount of candy to a player.
   - **Example:** `/add player candy 20`

+- ✅ **/reset player**
+  - **Action:** Resets a player to 50candy on start as active status, this action will cause an admin message to post showing players last stats before reset.

 - **/remove player**
   - **Action:** Removes a player from the game.